lastdev/Addons/Altoholic/readme.txt

 - Thanks to Laumac for the frFR translation.
 - Thanks to IrregularByte for the esES translation.
 - Brykrys for the LinkWrangler support.
+- Teelo for the ongoing maintenance since 8.3.